https://img1.wsimg.com/isteam/videos/736Gnrl

 Biography

-Dr. Joshua Shaevitz, Board Director, Strategic Long-Term Planning
+Joshua Shaevitz, PhD, Strategic Planning Director

 Joshua Shaevitz is Professor of Physics and Biophysics in the Department of Physics and Lewis-Sigler Institute for Integrative Genomics at Princeton University.
 He did undergraduate work at Columbia University in New York and received his Ph.D. in Physics from Stanford University in 2004.
 Prior to his appointment at Princeton, he was a Mi